ivanearisty/oss-taapp/docs/api/message.md

 # Message Protocol Reference

-This documentation is auto-generated from the docstrings in the `message` package.

-The Message Protocol defines the core interface for email message objects, providing access to essential message properties like sender, recipient, subject, and content.
+`message` defines the protocol that all message implementations satisfy.
+Explore the generated API details below.

 ## Package Overview